ivynya/FlexCore/README.md

-# FlexibleCSS
+# FlexKit
- FlexibleCSS is a hyperlight IE10+ CSS/SASS flex framework built to be built on.
+FlexKit is a hyperlight IE10+ CSS/SASS flex framework built to be built on.